Blending Counseling Theory and Yoga PhilosophySep 27, 2021

 Lastly, I see a lot of parallels between Reality Therapy and Yoga philosophy as well.
 Beck influenced Glasser, founder of Reality Therapy, and, as a result, there are a lot of parallels in the model of treatment.
 Both are very present and solution focused.
 They put the client in the driver’s seat, so to speak, of changing the way they think and act.
 They also help the client be aware of what they are feeling and how this impacts actions as well.
 Yoga philosophy teaches us to tune into our bodies so we are aware of how we feel when we experience strong emotion and how we can hold those emotions in our body.
 We also learn that emotion that are not expressed in a healthy manner can cause major problems (known as energy blocks) in the body and manifest as physical illness.
 Reality Therapy has a strong emphasis on personal responsibility and controlling the one thing we can- ourselves.
 Choice Theory, on which Reality Therapy is based, posits that when we try to control others using the Seven Disconnecting Habits, we are harming those relationships.
 The Eight-Limbed Path of Yoga begins with the Yamas, which are social constructs that help us engage with others in a healthy way.
 These Yamas aren’t contingent on someone else doing things right before we can.
 They are focused solely on the practitioner and what he/she is personally responsible for- their own behaviors, thoughts, and feelings.

-For a long time, I was like most folks who think of Yoga as a fun (or perhaps not so fun for some!) class to go to at the gym.
+For a long time, I was like most folks who think of my yoga practice as a fun (or perhaps not so fun for some!) class to go to at the gym.
 I’d get in some good stretching and some strength-building and then a nice relaxation and go on my merry way.
 Now I’ve learned that Asana (the yoga poses) is only one part of the Eight-Limbed Path and a tiny part of the Yoga Sutras.
 I’m seeing so many incredible parallels between my counseling training and centuries old wisdom.
 I’d like to encourage you to learn more about Yoga Philosophy if this sounds like something you might be interested in.
 It truly is life changing.
 Feel free to contact me at [email protected] for more info on how Yoga can help you improve the relationship you have with your own mind and body as well as with the world around you.